-- there is the interface with the ClusterIP IP address of the
+- Configures an interface with the ClusterIP IP address of the

-- a caching CoreDNS server is running that listens on this address,
+- Starts a caching CoreDNS server that listens on this address.

-- there is a sophisticated iptables rule that uses a socket if it is open and ordinary K8s magic for clusterIP if it is not.
+- Adds a sophisticated iptables rule that uses a socket if it is open and ordinary Kubernetes magic for clusterIP if it is not.

 And here is the rule itself that allows for an easy fallback: